FrancisCrickInstitute/Q2019/README.md

-## Background
+# Background

-We would like you to prepare a presentation, no longer than twenty minutes, on approaches to the following problem.
-This is an active project that we are working on within the group, so a comprehensive analysis is beyond our expectations - we're more keen to show you the sort of question we get asked, and to hear of any suggestions of approaches you might take.
+We would like you to prepare a presentation, no longer than twenty minutes, on approaches to any of the following problems.
+They are all questions that we have been asked by Crick scientists.
+We have given a selection so that you can chose which best allows you to express your talents, as we generally assign projects based on the closest match in skills.

+You're not expected to answer all of them: the first is the one that the current staff found the most challenging, whereas the other two are somewhat more traditional.

 If you have any difficulties or concerns, please let me know at gavin.kelly@crick.ac.uk.
 We will post the responses to any questions here, so it may be worth checking it again.

-We have provided the data as tab-delimited file, so you can analyse the data with tools of your choosing; if you're under time pressure, we don't expect a large body of code or slides, we'd much rather that you consider the issues around such a question.
+We don't expect a large body of code or slides: we'd much rather that you consider the issues around your chosen question(s).

-## The Experiment
+# Q1) Neuron Connectivity

 Neurons are connected (via long, thin “wires”, called axons).
 One neuron receives and sends axons from/to thousands of neurons.
 Here we